Testing code#

 Fixture documentation

-Use parametrization to reduce repetition in test logic#
+Use parameterisation to reduce repetition in test logic#

 Similar steps are often repeated when testing multiple combinations of inputs and outputs.
-Parametrization allows us to reduce repetition in our test code, in a similar way to writing our logic in functions.
-You should specify pairs of inputs and expected outputs, so that your testing tool can repeat the same test for each scenario.
+Parameterisation allows reduction of repetition in test code, in a similar way to writing your logic in functions.
+Specify pairs of inputs and expected outputs, so your testing tool can repeat the same test for each scenario.

 Using parameterisation in a test framework is equivalent to using a for-loop to apply a test function over multiple inputs and expected outputs.
 Using functionality from test packages may provide improved running efficiency and more detailed reporting of test failures.